woocommerce/automatewoo-subscriptions/README.md

 ## Reporting Issues

-If you find an problem or would like to request this plugin be extended, please [open a new Issue](https://github.com/Prospress/automatewoo-subscriptions/issues/new).
+If you find a problem, please [open a new Issue](https://github.com/Prospress/automatewoo-subscriptions/issues/new).
+If you would like to request a new feature for this plugin, please [use the ideas board](https://ideas.automatewoo.com/automatewoo).

 ---